hypowergravity/test_conda/README.md

 # Building the conda package.

-Go to the folder containing the source code and meta.yaml and setup.py folder which is placed Example
+Go to the folder containing the source code and meta.yaml and setup.py folder which is placed.

+Example

     .